 EYP - TVHS form partnership

-Tech Valley High School in conjunction with EYP architecture and engineering unveiled a partnership on Wednesday that will serve as a model for schools across the state.
+Tech Valley High School® in conjunction with EYP architecture and engineering unveiled a partnership in March, 2012 that will serve as a model for schools across the state.

 Through this partnership, EYP will enhance its support of TVHS

 by providing funding for the school's new Fab Lab.
 The Fab Lab,